cksystemsteaching/selfie/README.md

 return     = "return" [ expression ] .
 ```

 The rest of the chapter is essentially about that grammar, how the language it defines is parsed, and how code is generated during parsing.
 The key difference between the grammar of C\* symbols and the C\* grammar, that is, the grammar of C\* programs, is that the latter consists of multiple EBNF rules that cannot be substituted into a single EBNF rule.
-The C\* grammar is indeed not regular.
+The C\* grammar is indeed not regular and thus requires a pushdown automaton, that is, a finite state machine with a stack, to recognize sentences that are syntactically valid.

 The non-terminal symbol `cstar` in the left-hand side of the first rule is called the *start symbol*.
 This is where the derivation of syntactically correct C\* programs begins.
 But how do we deal with multiple EBNF rules in the implementation of a parser?
 Simple!
 We just introduce, not just one scanner procedure such as `get_symbol()`, but multiple parser procedures named `compile_X()`, one for each rule where `X` is the non-terminal in the left-hand side of the rule.
 For example, for the first rule, we introduce the procedure `compile_cstar()` and then implement the right-hand side of the rule in the procedure.
 For each occurrence of a non-terminal symbol `X` we simply call the procedure `compile_X()`.
-The result is a recursive-descent parser that is invoked by calling `compile_cstar()`.
+The result is a recursive-descent parser that implements a pushdown automaton and is invoked by calling `compile_cstar()`.
 See for yourself by looking up those procedures in the selfie source code.

 Recursive-descent parsers use recursion to descent *top down* into the grammar beginning with the EBNF rule containing the start symbol.
 Recursion terminates whenever a terminal symbol is encountered.
 Parsers for languages other than LL(1) often work *bottom up* which is a technique that allows parsing syntactically more complex languages such as LR(1) and others.